two men replacing windows

 There are many different types of windows, each with their own costs.
 As we mentioned, the size and type of window can affect the estimated replacement cost.
 Double-hung windows are the most popular among homeowners and are also some of the most affordable.

-Here are estimates for the various types of windows:
+Here are estimates for various types of windows:

-• Single-hung windows: Single-hung windows have a single operable sash on the bottom and a single fixed sash on the bottom.
+• Single-hung windows: Single-hung windows have a single operable sash and a single fixed sash on the bottom.
 As a result, the bottom part of the window slides up and down while the top remains in place.
-Single-hung windows range from $100 — $400.
+Single-hung windows range from $100 – $400.

 • Awning windows: Awning windows have hinges at the top of the window frame that allow the bottom half of the window to swing outward.
 Awning windows range from $200 — $1,400.

 • Bay windows: Bay windows project outward, forming a bay in a room.
-They are typically made up of one main window in the center and two other smaller windows on the side.
-Bay windows range from $1,000 — $4,500.
+They’re typically made up of one main window in the center and two other smaller windows on the sides.
+Bay windows range from $600 – $2,500.

 • Casement windows: Casement windows are attached to a frame by one or more hinges at the side and are used either on their own or in pairs within a window frame.
 Casement windows range from $200 — $1,400.